 Originating in the Netherlands around the turn of the 20th century, these dogs were often entrusted with the well-being of herds of sheep.
 They’re very obedient if trained properly, and they prefer mentally-stimulating tasks to mindless drudgery.

 5. East European Shepherd

-Also known as the “Byelorussian Shepherd,” these dogs were bred as guard dogs in the Soviet Union, so don’t be surprised if they ask for your papers every time you walk into the kitchen.
+Also known as the “Byelorussian Shepherd,” these dogs were bred as guard dogs in the Soviet Union.

 6. Belgian Tervuren Shepherd